jacklynlee31/catcode/README.md

 # CatCode

-An interactive game for students who are new to coding.
+An interactive and educational game for students who are new to coding.

 ## The User should be able to: